Israel Finkelstein: Archaeology and history of Jerusalem

 Finkelstein has recently dealt with the location of the ancient mound of Jerusalem (with Ido Koch and Oded Lipschits).
 The conventional wisdom sees that "City of David" ridge as the location of the original settlement of Jerusalem.
 Finkelstein and his colleagues argued that the "City of David" ridge does not have the silhouette of a mound; that it is located in topographical inferiority relative to the surrounding area; and that the archaeological record of the ridge does not include periods of habitation attested in reliable textual records.
 According to them, the most suitable location for the core of ancient Jerusalem is the Temple Mount.
-The large area of the Herodian platform (today's Harem esh-Sharif) may conceal a mound of five hectares and more, which – similar to other capital cities in the Levant – included both the royal compound and habitation quarters.
+The large area of the Herodian platform (today's Harem esh-Sharif) may conceal a mound, which – similar to other capital cities in the Levant – included both the royal compound and habitation quarters.
 Locating the mound of Ancient Jerusalem on the Temple Mount resolves many of the difficulties pertaining to the "City of David" ridge.

 According to Finkelstein, the history of Jerusalem in biblical times should be viewed in terms of three main phases: